All Over the World (Françoise Hardy song)

 "All Over the World" is a 1965 song by the French singer Françoise Hardy.

 History

 The song was first recorded (lyrics and music) in French by Françoise Hardy in 1964 under the title "Dans le monde entier", featured on the album Mon amie la rose (catalogue number CLD 699.30).
 It was released in France in October 1964.
-Translated into English by Julian More under the title "All Over the World", it was released in the United Kingdom on Single on 12 March 1965 by Pye Records.
+Translated into English by Julian More under the title "All Over the World", it was released in the United Kingdom as a single on 12 March 1965 by Pye Records.